 By Ocient Staff

-To honor Ocient inventors that have licensed these strokes of genius, we hold the Patent Awards each year at our company offsite.
+To honor Ocient’s inventors that have licensed their strokes of genius, we hold the Patent Awards each year at our company offsite.
 This year, Ocient celebrated six members of the team who received patents – in some cases adding to an impressive existing portfolio.
-The recipients range from Staff Engineers to Co-founders, and we’re excited to spotlight their accomplishments below.
+The recipients range from staff engineers to co-founders, and we’re excited to spotlight their accomplishments below.

 Meet the Inventors